 As part of Russian-Dutch collaboration, OKRA worked with the Russian office Ampir to develop a vision for Brateevo, a Soviet high-rise district along the Moscow River.
-The aim is to turn this district into a vibrant and green part of the city, as a response to the decline that has occurred in past decades.
+The aim was to turn Brateevo into a vibrant and green part of the city as a response to the decline in past decades.

 OKRA created a strong identity of a river park for the area by linking the green and blue structures of the landscape into the urban fabric.
 Attractive connections improve the network of public space and connect the neighbourhood with the subway and river ferry.
 The balance between slow traffic and fast traffic has improved by creating better space for pedestrians and cyclists.
 The interventions in the public domain lower the anonymity in the area and reactivate.